tetsuo/tetsuo.github.io/content/flixbox.md

 title: Building a full-stack web app with fp-ts
 description: Full-stack client/server web app interacting with the TheMovieDB API
 cover_title: Building a full-stack web app with fp-ts
-tags: typescript,starter
+tags: typescript
 published: 2023-01-25T12:41:00
-updated: 2025-06-12T13:37:00
+updated: 2025-08-09T13:37:00
 ---

 [![flixbox - Search movie trailers](./flixbox.jpg)](https://tetsuo.github.io/wr/flixbox.html)

-> Architecture and key components of [**flixbox**](https://www.github.com/tetsuo/flixbox), a client/server web app built exclusively with [**fp-ts**](https://gcanti.github.io/fp-ts/) and its [ecosystem](https://gcanti.github.io/fp-ts/ecosystem/) of composable modules.
+> In this post, we take a quick tour of the key components of [**flixbox**](https://www.github.com/tetsuo/flixbox), a movie trailer search app built entirely with [**fp-ts**](https://gcanti.github.io/fp-ts/) and its [ecosystem](https://gcanti.github.io/fp-ts/ecosystem/) of composable modules.

 ## Server

 The flixbox server is powered by [**hyper-ts**](https://github.com/DenisFrezzato/hyper-ts), which is a partial porting of [Hyper](https://hyper.wickstrom.tech/).

-Internally, a set of middlewares is defined like `get`, `put`, `movie`, and `results` for interacting with the [TMDb](https://www.themoviedb.org/) API and managing caching.
+Internally, a set of middlewares is defined like `get`, `put`, `movie`, and `results` for interacting with the [**TMDb**](https://www.themoviedb.org/) API and managing caching.
 These functions are arranged into pipelines that can short-circuit on failure, handling things like input validation, TMDb errors, or missing resources.

 ### Example: Movie middleware